Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 You may be asking, "Why create a wrapper around `bleak`, Thomas?"
 Well, two reasons.
 First, the `bleak` library is still in development and there are several aspects which do not work well.
 Second, there are additional features I'd like my Bluetooth LE Python class to have.
 For example, if you the Bluetooth LE connection is broken, I want my code to automatically attempt to reconnect.
 This wrapper class allows me to add these capabilities.

-That stated, I did try to keep the code highly hackable.
-That is, I want anybody to be able to use the code for their own applications, with a minimum time investment.
+I did try to keep the code highly hackable.
+I want anybody to be able to use the code for their own applications, with a minimum time investment.

 ### Connection(): __init__